nickarino/utilities/StockTrading/TDAmeritrade/StudiesAndStrategies/Strategies/1_One_SMA_And_Slope_Strategy.md

 * In Wolfram there are about 10 different moving average functions: MovingAverageConvergenceDivergence,MovingAverageConvergenceDivergenceHistogram,SimpleMovingAverage,HullMovingAverage,DoubleExponentialMovingAverage,ExponentialMovingAverage,WeightedMovingAverage,VariableMovingAverage,TriangularMovingAverage,TripleExponentialMovingAverage,MovingAverageEnvelopes, and WildersMovingAverage.

+## Written Process

+The user chooses from the timeframe dropdown (MIN...FIVE_MIN...DAY).
+That gets you the initial time series data that is price movement every timeframe.

 ## Process

 * If the slope of the N day SMA is > X per timeframe then buy and if it is less < Y per timeframe then short the stock.